maueroats/teaching/content/intermediate-cs/sem2final/30-grade-all.md

 2. (5 points) The code below is intended to make a list of all of the integers in the `data` that are above 50.
 Of the numbers that are above 50, the ones below 100 should be replaced with 100.

-    Give an example of a test case that it can pass and a test case that it fails.
+    Give an example of a (nonempty) test case in which the `add-ex` function gives the correct answer, and another test case in which it fails to give the correct answer.

         (define (add-ex data)
           (cond [(empty? data)